Information and communications technology (ICT) is a valuable tool girls can use in this digital age.

 “ Is it ok to write about my Martial Law experience?”

-I wanted them to be healed and free, so I answered, “ Of course!” to all.
+I wanted them to heal and be free, so I answered, “ Yes, please!” to all.
 I told them no one can tell their story better than they do, and they need not ask permission to share their truths, and World Pulse is that safe online space to release the pent-up trauma of the past.
 I’m glad that there are those who mustered the bravery to begin writing here.
 I hope World Pulse would be beneficial to them as it has for me.

 Wherever I am, whatever I do, I could not stop sharing World Pulse.
 This is the online space that catapulted me to the world.